saifkheraj/ResearchandDevelopment/VISTA/notebooks/Phase1/SelfDriving/Kinematics/README.md

 Where:
 - **L** = distance between the two wheels (wheelbase width)
 - **ω** = how fast the robot is **turning** (left/right)
+- If l is the distance from the center of the robot to one wheel, → then the total wheelbase is 2𝑙 If 𝐿 is the distance from left wheel to right wheel,→ then 𝐿 = 2𝑙
+- vr = r.wr and vl=r.wl
+- If both wheels move at the same speed, then vr = vl then w = 0 (no turning)

 ## 🎯 Turning Logic